 Did you know... chamois cream was required when chamois pads were composed of high-quality leather, similar to a baseball glove, rather than high-tech synthetic material.
 Today's meticulously made chamois pads, on the other hand, are built to function without them.

 Personally, we feel there is something wrong if you need to rub all types of lotion on yourself.

 To bike without friction or sores, you shouldn't require a bucket of chamois cream.
 You most likely have shorts that do not properly suit your physique.

 Many on of the cyclists and riders on our team swear with the right shorts for the distance, type of riding and seat setup - they only have to use a minimal amount chamois cream.
-We welcome a bum check after our next training ride for our PinkStrong Shero Event.
+We welcome a bum check after our next training ride for any of our PinkStrong Events.